fatemehmarzban/confluence-rtl/README.md

 ## Compatibility
 - Works with dynamic content updates, including TinyMCE editors and iframes.
-- Can be used in web applications where mixed Persian-English content is common.
+- This script is written specifically for Confluence v8.5.12

 ## License
 This script is open-source.
 Feel free to use, modify, and improve it as needed.